-To begin analyses related to outcomes, we explore the relationship between engagement in QuarkNet and exposure to core program strategies; and, subsequently the potential impact this involvement may have on teacher outcomes and student engagement outcomes.
-At this point in time, we have analyzed responses from the 2019 and 2020 Full Teacher Survey and we have begun a preliminary look at responses from the 2020 Update Teacher Survey.
+To begin analyses on outcomes, we explored the relationship between engagement in QuarkNet and exposure to core program strategies; and subsequently the potential impact this involvement may have on teacher outcomes and student engagement outcomes.
+At this point in time, we have analyzed responses from the 2019, 2020 and 2021 Full Teacher Survey and we have begun a preliminary and descriptive look at responses from the 2020 and 2021 Update Teacher Survey.
 In the future, we will add new data into the mix from additional program years.

-At times, a given measure serves as the dependent measure in a set of analyses; and in turn, a given measure may be used as a "predictor" variable as we build a model toward understanding teachers' approach to teaching (both teacher and student-level outcomes) and use of activities in the Data Activities Portfolio.
+At times, a given measure serves as the dependent measure in a set of analyses; and in turn, a given measure may be used as a "predictor" variable as we build models toward understanding teachers' approach to teaching (both teacher and student-level outcomes) and use of activities in the Data Activities Portfolio.
 Because of this complexity, Figure 9 provides an overview of these analyses as a means of offering a road map to their logic.
 Each analysis is presented and discussed separately in the next several sections.
-To help simplify these analyzes and to use data with measured reliability (internal consistency) several scale scores were created (which will be explained shortly).
+To help simplify these analyzes and to use data with measured reliability (internal consistency), several scale scores were created (which will be explained shortly).
 (Statistical support and preliminary results relative to the reliability of these scale scores are shown in Appendix K.)

-Please be mindful that these analyses explore the association of exposure to core strategies through QuarkNet programs and outcomes; and, are not intended to imply causality.
+Please be mindful that these analyses explore the association of exposure to core strategies through QuarkNet programs and outcomes; and are not intended to imply causality.
 Multiple models are proffered as a means of helping us understand these relationships.
-The weight of the evidence suggests a strong association between program participation and exposure to core strategies; and, exposure to core strategies and expected outcomes as described below.
-We reserve judgment as to the best model to use at this time because these analyses are preliminary.
+The weight of the evidence suggests a strong association between program participation and exposure to core strategies; and exposure to core strategies and expected outcomes as described below.
+We reserve judgment as to the best model(s) to use at this time because these analyses are preliminary.
 Clarity on model selection is expected to increase as additional data are added into the mix.
-In the future, we hope to incorporate information on center-level engagement in QuarkNet into these models to provide a context to better understand the relationship between this engagement and subsequent outcomes.
-We also plan, in more detail, to analyze center-level engagement in its own right.
+We have incorporated center-level data into these models, when statistically feasible, and in descriptive analyses as well to better understand the impact of teachers nested within QuarkNet centers.
+We hope that including center-level engagement will help provide a context to better understand the relationship between teacher-level engagement and subsequent outcomes; and, to analyze center-level engagement in its own right.